Nexosis/nexosis.github.io/_guides/CreateAccount.md

 ### Obtaining Your API Keys

 Now that you're a registered user you can start using the API with your own code.
 In order to call the API you must send your API key in the header of all your requests.
 You can find this key under [your profile page](https://developers.nexosis.com/developer).
-To get to your profile either navigate to https://developers.nexosis.com/developer directly or choose profile from the upper right navigation when you are logged into the site.
+To get to your profile either navigate to [https://developers.nexosis.com/developer](https://developers.nexosis.com/developer) directly or choose profile from the upper right navigation when you are logged into the site.

 <p>
 You have two API keys - a primary and secondary - which are masked.
-To show your key and copy it, just click *show* to the right of it.
+To show your key and copy it, just click *Show* to the right of it.
 </p>

 <img src="../assets/img/api_keys.png" alt="obtain api keys"/>